sapphonie/StAC-tf2/cvars.md

 - `stac_fixpingmasking_enabled` - `[StAC] enable clamping client cl_cmdrate and cl_updaterate values to values specified by their server side counterparts (sv_mincmdrate, sv_minupdaterate, sv_maxcmdrate, sv_maxupdaterate)?
 This also allows StAC to detect and even ban cheating clients attempting to "ping reduce".`

-- `stac_max_cmdrate_spam_detections` - `[StAC] maximum number of times a client can consecutively spam-change their cl_cmdrate before getting banned - this is used by cheats for "ping reducing" (recommended 25, though it is a somewhat beta check)`
+- `stac_max_userinfo_spam_detections` - `maximum number of times a client can spam userinfo updates (currently, only tracks cl_cmdrate) over the course of 10 seconds before getting banned. (recommended 10+)`

 - `stac_kick_unauthed_clients` - `[StAC] kick clients unauthorized with steam?
 This only kicks if steam has been stable and online for at least the past 300 seconds or more. (recommended 1)`

+- `stac_silent` - `[StAC] If this cvar is 0 (default), StAC will print detections to admins with sm_ban access and to SourceTV, if extant.
+If this cvar is 1, it will print only to SourceTV.
+If this cvar is 2, StAC never print anything in chat to anyone, ever.
+If this cvar is -1, StAC will print ALL detections to ALL players. (recommended 0)`